openedx/XBlock/doc/fragment.rst

   runtime object containing a set of functions that generate links back to the XBlocks handlers and views on the runtime server.

-Since XBlocks nest hierarchically, an XBlock rendering might require collecting renderings from each of its children, and composing them together.
+Since XBlocks nest hierarchically, a single XBlock view might require collecting renderings from each of its children, and composing them together.
 The parent will be responsible for deciding how the children's content composes together to create the parent content.
 The widget system has utilities for composing children's resources together into the parent.

 Other information on widgets [[TODO: write this for realz]]: